The Operator,

 The 99% problem: why most small businesses never bid on government work, and what would change if they did.

-Building software for your own industry: what shipping GovBid AI, OpsTicket, and OnboardIQ taught a services founder about product.
+Building software for your own industry: what shipping Winrove, OpsTicket, and OnboardIQ taught a services founder about product.

 The MBE journey, honestly: what minority business certification actually opens, what it doesn't, and how to work the difference.